Immediately After Quitting

 it out in an ashtray.

 - Learn to relax quickly and deeply.
-If you have not practiced this particular "magic trick" and superlative shortcuts, you're in for a massive treat.
 Make yourself limp, visualize a

 soothing, pleasing situation, and get away from it all for a moment.
 Concentrate